dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 export default MyApp
 ```

-In the case of CRA you will set up your provider in the `index.js` surrounding your App.
+In the case of CRA you will configure your provider in the `index.js` surrounding your App component.

-## Handy Tools Project
+## Handy Tools project

-I built a [simple project](https://github.com/dastasoft/handy-tools) with NextJS and Chakra UI which has different tiny utilities like a password generator or a word counter, very basic stuff.
+I built a [simple project](https://github.com/dastasoft/handy-tools) with NextJS and Chakra UI that has different small utilities like a password generator or a word counter, very basic stuff.

-The idea was test the component library with the first project and check the speed up building the next utilities.
+The idea was to test the component library with the first project and test the speed of building the following utilities.

-I must say that the learning curve was very easy, maybe because I'm used to use [styled-components]() but was by far the easiest component library I've tried until now.
-The developer experience was good too, so I'm sure I'll return to this project and add more utilities for fun.
+I must say that the learning curve was very easy, maybe because I'm used to using [styled-components](https://styled-components.com/) but it was by far the easiest component library I've tried so far.
+The developer experience was also good, so I'm sure I'll come back to this project and add more utilities for fun.

 ## Atomic Components

-One of the things I love the most from Chakra UI is how the components are designed to be small and be able to compose them together.
-The component library provides atomic components and you will be able to build bigger elements fast and easy like you are already used to do with regular HTML tags.
+One of the things I like most about Chakra UI is how the components are designed to be small so you can compose them together.
+The component library provides atomic components and you can build bigger elements quickly and easily as you are used to doing with normal HTML tags.

-For example, let's take a look of the composition of the Layout component in Handy Tools:
+For example, let's look at the Layout component composition in Handy Tools:

 ```js
 // components/Layout.js